-There’s a sense of trepidation with KineMaster when you launch the app and it immediately wants to rope you into a subscription.
-But what soon becomes clear is this is powerful, usable software – whether you’re willing to pay for it or not.
+There’s a sense of trepidation with KineMaster when you launch this top video editor app and it immediately wants to rope you into a subscription.
+But what soon becomes clear is this is powerful, usable app for video editing – whether you’re willing to pay for it or not.

 Importing clips is a cinch, and the app makes great use of screen space.
 By default, a large preview is flanked by a toolbar for vital commands (undo, settings and so on) and a camera-like record button with icons around it for quickly getting at media, audio and overlays.
 It looks cluttered, but feels efficient when working, even on a phone.

 For free, you get access to the bulk of the toolset, if not the assets, and exports are watermarked.
 If nothing else, this at least means you can try before you buy.